-Crystal Structure of hGGPPS in Complex with a Bisphosphonate.
-Bisphosphonates are used clinically in humans mainly for the treatment of osteoporosis (Russell, 2011).
-Although bisphosphonates are known to inhibit GGPPS, the structure of WThGGPPS-bisphosphonate complex remained unresolved (Lisnyansky et al., 2018).
-Importantly, the main molecular blueprint for designing novel bisphosphonate for GGPPS inhibition is the well-characterized yGGPPS ortholog.
-Nevertheless, it was shown that bisphosphonates exhibit different affinities toward hGGPPS and yGGPPS, and their potency distributions differ for each enzyme (Guo et al., 2007).
-Interestingly, in some cases the affinities differ by a factor of 20 between the enzymes, whereas in other cases, the affinities are practically identical.
-Therefore, to unveil the molecular details of hGGPPS-bisphosphonate interaction, we determined the 2.2 Å resolution crystal structure of hGGPPS in the presence of ibandronate (Fig. 2; Supplemental Fig. 1; Supplemental Material 1; Table 1).
+Crystal structure of hGGPPS in complex with bisphosphonate - Bisphosphonates are used clinically in humans mainly for the treatment of osteoporosis (Russell, 2011).
+Although bisphosphonates are known to inhibit GGPPS, the structure of WT hGGPPS-bisphosphonate complex remained unresolved (Lisnyansky et al., 2018).
+Importantly, the main molecular blueprint for designing novel bisphosphonate for GGPPS inhibition is the well characterized yGGPPS ortholog.
+Nevertheless, it was shown that bisphosphonates exhibit different affinities towards hGGPPS and yGGPPS, and their potency distributions differ for each enzyme (Guo et al., 2007).
+Interestingly, in some cases the affinities differ by a factor of 20 between the enzymes, while in other cases, the affinities are practically identical.
+Therefore, in order to unveil the molecular details of hGGPPS-bisphosphonates interaction, we determined the 2.2 Å resolution crystal structure of hGGPPS in the presence of ibandronate (Figure 2, Supplemental Figure 1, Table 1, Data Supplement 1).

-Similar to the previously reported structure of hGGPPS bound to GGPP (PDB 2Q80), the biologic assembly consists of a hexamer, composed of a trimer of dimers (Fig. 2A) (Kavanagh et al., 2006a).
-Moreover, the structures share high similarity, as reflected by a low root-mean-square deviation value (0.63 Å) for the entire hexameric assembly, indicating that the binding of ibandronate does not induce major conformational transitions.
-Within the dimers, each monomer exhibits the canonical trans-prenyltransferase fold, composed of 13α -helices.
-Ten of the 13α -helices surround a large central cavity, where the aspartate-rich conserved sequence tandem, forming the FPP and bisphosphonate binding sites, are localized (Liang et al., 2002).
+Similar to the previously reported structure of hGGPPS bound to GGPP (PDB 2Q80), the biological assembly consists of a hexamer, composed of a trimer of dimers (Figure 2A) (Kavanagh et al., 2006a).
+Moreover, the structures share high similarity, as reflected by a low root mean square deviation (r.m.s.d.) value (0.63 Å) for the entire hexameric assembly, indicating that the binding of ibandronate does not induce major conformational transitions.
+Within the dimers, each monomer exhibits the canonical trans-prenyltransferase fold, composed of 13 α -helices.
+10 of the 13 α -helices surround a large central cavity, where the aspartate-rich conserved sequence tandem, forming the FPP and bisphosphonate binding sites, is localized (Liang et al., 2002).

-Focusing on the bisphosphonate binding sites, we could identify three Mg^{2+} ions in five of six chains and two Mg^{2+} ions in one chain (Fig. 2B; Supplemental Fig. 2).
-This is in contrast to the coordination of GGPP, which includes only two Mg^{2+} ions (Kavanagh et al., 2006a).
-The Mg^{2+} ions in the hGGPPS-ibandronate structure are well coordinated, with an average Mg^{2+} -O bond length of 2.19 \pm 0.21 Å and a CN of 5.7 \pm 0.6 (range 4-6) for the entire hexamer.
-The Mg1 site is coordinated by two oxygens from the phosphate group, two carboxyl oxygens from D64 and D68, and two water molecules (Fig. 2C).
-The Mg2 site is coordinated by one oxygen from the phosphate group, two carboxyl oxygens from D64 and D68, and three water molecules (Fig. 2D).
-The Mg3 site is
+Focusing on the bisphosphonate binding sites, we could identify three Mg2+ ions in five out of six chains and two Mg2+ ions in one chain (Figure 2B, Supplemental Figure 2).
+This is in contrast to the coordination of GGPP, which includes only two Mg2+ ions (Kavanagh et al., 2006a).
+The Mg2+ ions in the hGGPPS-ibandronate structure are well coordinated, with an average Mg2+-O bond length of 2.19 ± 0.21 Å and a coordination number (CN) of 5.7 ± 0.6 (range 4-6) for the entire hexamer.
+The Mg1 site is coordinated by two oxygens from the phosphate group, two carboxyl oxygens from D64 and D68 and two water molecules (Figure 2C).
+The Mg2 site is coordinated by one oxygen from the phosphate group, two carboxyl oxygens from D64 and D68 and three water molecules (Figure 2D).
+The Mg3 site is coordinated by two oxygens from the phosphate group, one carboxyl oxygen from D188 and three water molecules (Figure 2E).
+Overall, each Mg2+ ion is coordinated by 1-2 protein donor, 1-2 phosphate group donor and 2-3 water molecules, matching of the coordination observed in most Mg2+-protein complexes (Zheng et al., 2008; Harding et al., 2010).
+In summary, the first crystal structure of hGGPPS-bisphosphonate complex clearly supports the notion that three Mg2+ ions are involved in the coordination of bisphosphonates by hGGPPS.